buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 In this example we introduce, the ``regex`` field which is part of **status** that expects a regular expression via ``exp``.
 The ``stream`` property must be  **stdout** or **stderr** which indicates buildtest will read output or error file and apply regular expression.
 If there is a match, buildtest will record the test state as **PASS** otherwise it will be a **FAIL**.
-In this example, we have two tests that will apply regular expression on output file.
+In this example, we have four tests that will apply two regular expression on output file and two regular expression on error file.

 .. literalinclude:: ../tutorials/test_status/status_regex.yml
    :language: yaml
-   :emphasize-lines: 9-11,20-22
+   :emphasize-lines: 9-11,20-22,31-33,42-44

 Now if we run this test, we will see first test will pass while second one will fail even though the returncode is a 0.
 Take a close look at the **status** property